-Health care workers and people who live in the same house as people with bird flu may also be at higher risk of infection.
+Health care workers and people who live in the same house as people with bird flu may also be at higher risk for infection.

 Symptoms of avian flu infection in humans depend on the strain of virus.

-The H5N1 virus in humans causes typical flu-like symptoms, such as:
+The avian influenza virus in humans causes typical flu-like symptoms, such as:

-If you think you have been exposed to the virus, call your health care provider before your visit.
-This will give the staff a chance to take steps to protect themselves and other patients during your office visit.
+If you think you have been exposed to the virus, call your health care provider before your office visit.
+This will give the staff a chance to take steps to protect themselves and other people during your office visit.

-Your doctor might also do the following tests:
+Your provider might also do the following tests:

 Other tests may be done to look at how well your heart, kidneys, and liver are working.

-In general, treatment with the antiviral medication oseltamivir (Tamiflu) or zanamivir (Relenza) may make the disease less severe.
-You need to start taking the medicine within 48 hours after your symptoms start for it to work.
+In general, treatment with the antiviral medicine oseltamivir (Tamiflu) or zanamivir (Relenza) may make the disease less severe.
+For the medicine to work, you need to start taking it within 48 hours after your symptoms start.

-Oseltamivir may also be prescribed for persons who live in the same house people with avian flu.
+Oseltamivir may also be prescribed for people who live in the same house people with avian flu.
 This may prevent them from getting the illness.

 People with severe infection may need to be placed on a breathing machine.
 People infected with the virus also should be kept separate from non-infected people.

-Doctors recommend that people get an influenza (flu) shot This may cut down the chance that the avian flu virus will mix with a human flu virus.
+Providers recommend that people get an influenza (flu) shot.
+This may cut down the chance that the avian flu virus will mix with a human flu virus.
 This might create a new virus that may easily spread.

 The outlook depends on the type of avian flu virus and how bad the infection is.
 The disease can be fatal.